squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

-In practice, the application of a proof-term argument is more complex that described above, for several reasons:
+In practice, the application of a proof-term argument is more complex than described above, for several reasons:

-* checks must be perfomed to ensure that the systems formulas apply-to can be made compatible, e.g. apply an axiom over system :g:`[any]` to a formula applying over system :g:`[default]` is valid, but the converse is not;
+* checks must be perfomed to ensure that compatibility of the systems corresponding to the applied formulas, e.g. apply an axiom over system :g:`[any]` to a formula applying over system :g:`[default]` is valid, but the converse is not;

 * some formula manipulation occurs when trying to mix global and local formulas, e.g. when applying a global formula to a local formula.

 .. _reduction:

 Reduction
 ---------

-Several tactics (e.g., :tacn:`simpl` and :tacn:`auto`) rely on an
+Several tactics (e.g., :tacn:`simpl` and :tacn:`auto`) rely on a
 reduction engine.
 This engine repeatedly applies several transformations, corresponding to the following flags.